anhhducnguyen/Student-Attendance-Face-ID-v1/README.md

 # Student-Attendance-Face-ID

-# Main function
+## Main function

-**Classroom management** Lecturers create and manage classes, add student lists to each class, update class schedules and notify students via the application.
+**Classroom management:** Lecturers create and manage classes, add student lists to each class, update class schedules and notify students via the application.

-**Face Recognition** The system uses cameras to take photos of students when entering class, the application analyzes and compares snapshots with archived data storage facilities to determine the user's identity.
+**Face Recognition:** The system uses cameras to take photos of students when entering class, the application analyzes and compares snapshots with archived data storage facilities to determine the user's identity.

-**Automatic points** When successfully identified, the system will automatically update the user's identity status, lecturers can view attendance reports immediately.
+**Automatic points:** When successfully identified, the system will automatically update the user's identity status, lecturers can view attendance reports immediately.

-**Manage data points** Attendance data storage and management system, helping students easily track and extract reports, provide statistics on student class participation.
+**Manage data points:** Attendance data storage and management system, helping students easily track and extract reports, provide statistics on student class participation.

+## MTCNN architecture

+Face detection (P-Net)

+Estimation of facial landmark locations (R-Net)

+Extracting facial features (O-Net)

+## Facenet is used for the following tasks:

+**Face Recognition:** Determine the identity of a fish from a database of known faces.

+**Face Verification:** Verify viewing two photos whether the face belongs to the same person or not.

+**Face Clustering:** Group face photos together based on similarity, without prior knowledge of identity

+## SVM structure

+Main characteristics:

+**Classification:** Find the best hyperplane to classify divide the data into classes, maximizing the distance to these nearest data points (support vectors).
+**Kernel:** Use kernel functions to process data Linear, helps classify complex data.

+## Training Process and Data

+**Quantity:** 30 photos per label
+- 20 Train photos
+- 10 Val photos

+**Number of labels ( Class ):** Custom

+**Photo size:** 160x160px

 ## Student-Attendance-Face-ID Installation Instructions